ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Guided Tour shows when not completed.
 - Given I am on a map page
-- When I havent completed the Guided Tour
+- When I haven't completed the Guided Tour
 - Then I can do the Guided Tour
 - Actual Result:
 - Test Result: